|Winter snow and ice on the Pocosin Hollow trail in Shenandoah National Park|

 When walking on snow and ice, some sort of traction device on your feet is wise and makes for better assurance on the trail.
 Yaktrax work well in snowy conditions.
 Microspikes (such as Kahtoola) are useful in steeper and icier terrain.
 When walking in snow, use trekking poles to help with balance and give support in icy spots or over stream crossings.
 Take care that sometimes snow will cover rocks and logs in the path that could trip you up.
 Also, you are working ligaments and tendons much more in snow.
 Don’t overdo it or it can set you up for overuse injury such as straining a calf muscle, overworking the arch in your foot, or putting a strain on the Achilles tendon.
 It's also a good idea to use gaiters to keep snow and ice out of your boots.
 Once inside your boot, the snow can chill your feet and even cause frostbite and blister issues.

-When contemplating a winter hike, be sure you carry necessary gear in a sturdy daypack.
+If you are contemplating a winter hike, be sure you carry necessary gear in a sturdy daypack.
 Typical gear includes warm clothing (hat, gloves, insulated jacket, a pair of silk long johns can add warmth under clothing with minimal weight, a wind jacket helps break a cold wind or bring a rain jacket), a first aid kit, a headlamp (there is much less daylight in winter), maps, food and water, and a charged cell phone.
-Be sure to let someone on the home front know where your will be and how long you will be gone.
+Be sure to let someone on the homefront know where your will be and how long you will be gone.